saverymax/qdriven-chiqa-summarization/README.md

 ### Running deep learning
-This code is set up to train and run inference with all models first, and then use the summarization_evaluation.py script to evaluate all results at once.
+The following code is organized to train and run inference with all models first, and then use the summarization_evaluation.py script to evaluate all results at once.
 This section describes the steps for training and inference.

 #### Training Preprocessing
-The models first have to be trained before they can be used for summarization.
-This requires gaining access to the BioASQ data.
-To do this, you have to register for an account at http://bioasq.org/participate.
+The BioASQ data for training first has to be acquired.
+To do so, you have to register for an account at http://bioasq.org/participate.

-Once the bioasq data is downloaded, it should be placed in the data_processing/data directory in the cloned github repository, so that the path looks like data_processing/data/BioASQ-training7b/BioASQ-training7b/training7b.json.
+Once the bioasq data has been downloaded, it should be placed in the data_processing/data directory in the cloned github repository, so that the path relative to the data_processing directory looks like data_processing/data/BioASQ-training7b/BioASQ-training7b/training7b.json.
 Note that the version of BioASQ may be changed at the time of downloaded and this will have to be fixed in the code.

 Once the data is in the correct place, run the following scripts:
 ```